UTAustinSPS/data-analysis/data_analysis/_sources/intro.rst

 Introduction to the Introduction
 --------------------------------
 Welcome!
-This is a course designed to teach the basics of the :math:`\LaTeX` and *Mathematica* programming languages in order to better prepare you for UT Austin's PHY 353L (Modern Physics Laboratory) course.
+This is a course designed to teach the basics of the *Mathematica* and :math:`\LaTeX` programming languages in order to better prepare you for UT Austin's PHY 353L (Modern Physics Laboratory) course.

 This document is maintained by the UT Austin chapters of the Society of Physics Students and Sigma Pi Sigma, but was initially created for the Spring 2014 offering of PHY 110C by Evan Ott and Will Beason.

+*Mathematica* is a proprietary languaged developed by the *Wolfram* corporation and is both fairly easy to use, and is the basis for the popular `Wolfram|Alpha <http://www.wolframalpha.com>`_ website.
+It is by far not the fastest language for analyzing data, but abstracts many parts that become relevant in languages like *C* or *Python*. *Mathematica* is extremely flexible and supports large-scale projects, but in many cases is used for simple one-time applications.
+It also has typesetting abilities (including presentation-mode) but in practice it is generally used for its analysis capabilities, with results exported to other programs.

 :math:`\LaTeX` is typically used as a "markup" language, which is to say that it takes the place of other document formatters like *Microsoft Word* in order to create a presentable document in a fairly standard way.